joshfreeman00/MatchTheDoggo/README.md

   - 12 cards, with 6 pairs.
   - A timer in the top left of the page.
   - A reset button underneath the cards that resets the scores and randomises the cards, also resets timer.
-  - A help button underneath the cards that once clicked, an modal pops up with instructions.
+  - A help button underneath the cards that once clicked, a modal pops up with instructions.
   - A score of the amount of moves the user has done and the amount of pairs, just above the cards.
 * Game cards that flip when clicked on, just like in real life.